 Download my free, printable pool maintenance checklist to help you accomplish regular pool care tasks for any type of swimming pool.

 Your skimmer strainer basket is one of the more essential items in your pool and will continue to function well for you as long as it is emptied whenever necessary.
 Your swimming pool will inevitably be exposed to many contaminants, but the strainer will protect against larger debris, just as proper chemical treatment will protect against algae and bacteria.
 Emptying your skimmer basket is a simple task that is not difficult to learn and easy enough to add to your pool maintenance routine.
+I recommend looking into skimmer socks as well to minimize future buildup.

 Need a new skimmer basket?
 Check out my recommendations for the best skimmer baskets and how to find and replace your skimmer basket.
 To get back to basics, head over to my guides on what is a pool skimmer and how to adjust your pool skimmer suction.